SvenMichaelKlose/tunix/src/vi/README.md

 VIC-20 VI
 =========

+# Commands

+## Motion

+Cursor keys do what you would expect. h, j, k, l: Left, down, up, right.
+0: To first column of line.
+$: To last column of line.

+## Edit commands

+These commands enter the edit mode which can be exited by pressing ESC.
+They cannot be repeated automatically by prefixing them with numbers.

+i: Insert.
+I: Insert before first non-space.
+o: Open line below.
+O: Open line above.
+a: Insert past current character.
+A: Append to line.
+s: Delete char and insert.

+## Modifying commands

+D: Delete till line end.
+x: Delete character.

+# For developers

 This is a VI front end for libtext and liblineedit.
 It utilizes a 40x24 character display via libterm.

-Work in progress.